ChangYeop-Yang/Universal-SystemKit/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate `Universal SystemKit` into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate `SystemKit` into your project manually.

 ### Github Repository

-You can pull the `Universal SystemKit` Github Repository and include the `Universal SystemKit` to build a dynamic or static library.
+You can pull the `SystemKit` Github Repository and include the `SystemKit` to build a dynamic or static library.

 ### Swift Package Manager